 The program includes two off-campus internships at professional radio stations, where students can establish professional contacts and acquire some workplace smarts.
 And in the classroom, they explore mass communications from a theoretical perspective — and learn how radio evolved into (and remains) a medium that can influence public opinions, tastes, and attitudes.

 WDSU carries a full range of programming, including news, music, sports, and politics.

-Radio/Audio Production majors develop a wide range of skills that translate directly to the workplace.
+TV-Radio-Film Production majors develop a wide range of skills that translate directly to the workplace.
 These include

 - broadcast writing

 - radio station operations

 - media law and ethics

 With the rise of the Internet and online broadcasting, the radio industry is changing.
 Our program emphasizes the online convergence of mass communications, preparing students for the jobs of the future.
 Our graduates go on to careers in all aspects of the radio business, including technical production, on-air talent, and front office management.

 Delaware State’s mass communications instructors teach from experience.
 All have spent years in the communications industry and are able to convey both the theoretical and practical concepts that students need to build their careers.
 Our faculty includes radio veterans such as Andy Harris (the general manager of Dover ratings leader WDOV-AM) and longtime on-air host Ava Perrine.
 The mass communications faculty also includes documentary filmmakers, public relations professionals, online journalists, and veterans of the newspaper and television industries.

 Research and Experience